$\mathcal{N}=1$ Super Topological Recursion: Examples

 \subsection{Comments on Truncation}

-It is known that correlation functions (equiv. free energy) of the above examples except super Jackiw–Teitelboim gravity truncate at quadratic order in fermionic variables.
+It is proven for minimal superconformal models and supereigenvalue models in both sectors that their correlation functions (equiv. free energy) truncate at quadratic order in fermionic variables -- and the authors suspect that this applies to all local super spectral curves with vanishing polarizations.
 However, this does not hold for a more general class of local super spectral curves.
-In fact, if we consider a local super spectral curve whose dilaton shift and polarization are encoded in
+In fact, if we consider a local super spectral curve with nonzero polarization given as

 then we find that

 where $\epsilon_{i_1i_2i_3i_4}$ is completely antisymmetric under the permutation of the indices and it is normalized as $\epsilon_{0123}=1$.
 A general analysis on truncation phenomena remains to be investigated and seems rather complex.
 However, it is easy to show that for $m\in\mathbb{Z}_{\geq2}$, $\omega_{0,0|2m}$ and $\omega_{0,1|2m}$ vanish for any local super spectral curve: \begin{proposition} \end{proposition} See Appendix~\ref{sec:truncation} for the proof.